 Do you find it difficult to put an end to your chocolate cravings?
 When we crave for foods, our body is basically trying to tell us that it needs a certain nutrient out of it.
 You have to listen to your body and interpret what it wants exactly.It’s completely normal for anyone to crave for chocolate once a while.
 But if you constantly feel the need to satisfy your sweet tooth with chocolate, it might be because you are deficient in magnesium.
 2 Dark chocolate contains around 24% of your daily requirement.

 3. Perpetual Anxiety

 Have you been feeling constantly stressed out and anxious lately?
 Do you keep worrying and obsessing over even the most trivial things in life?
-The fact that you body is low on magnesium could be the culprit behind your predicament.
+The fact that your body is low on magnesium could be the culprit behind your predicament.
 As magnesium happens to be a relaxation mineral, a lack of it could impact the way your brain processes thoughts and emotions.
 3

 4. Sleeping Disorders

 Another common symptom of magnesium deficiency is insomnia.
-Do you keep keep tossing and turning in your bed night after night, not able to figure out why you can’t fall asleep despite the fact that you are tired?
+Do you keep tossing and turning in your bed night after night, not able to figure out why you can’t fall asleep despite the fact that you are tired?
 If you have trouble falling asleep or staying asleep, then it could be a sure sign that your body is running low on magnesium.
 Even a minor dip in your body’s normal magnesium levels can stop your brain from relaxing at night.
 4